Beho Beho somehow manages to combine quite a rustic outside, with...

 Large en-suite bathrooms feature great outdoor showers (two also have baths), flush toilets and dual washbasins, that latter set into a surface decorated with pebbles gathered from the Rufiji River.
 The bathrooms are amongst the best equipped we have encountered in any safari camp, with shaving mirrors, retractable washing line, loofahs and pumice stones included among the thoughtful extras.
 Toiletries (by Charlotte Rhys), hairdryers and light cotton dressing gowns add a touch of indulgent luxury.

-We’ve visited Beho Beho often since 2004, and when we last visited, in December 2011, they were busy building a new luxury private suite for those seeking a little more privacy.
-This suite will have its own private chef and a private guide.
+We’ve visited Beho Beho often since 2004, and when we last visited, in November 2013, we saw the brand new Bailey’s Banda for the first time.
+It is a new luxury private suite for those seeking a little more privacy.
+This suite has its own private chef and a private guide.

 Activities from Beho Beho include 4WD safari drives and boat trips on Lake Tagalala, but their speciality is walking safaris.
 On a typical walking safari, you’ll set off at around 6.00am when it’s lovely and cool, and stay out as long as your enthusiasm lasts.
 It’s unusual to find a camp where the activities are so flexible and last as long!
 On our most recent visit to Beho Beho, our morning walking safari lasted right through until early afternoon – with a very civilised ‘bush’ breakfast set up for us, to keep us going!

 Generally, though, guests return from their first activity in the late morning, in time for brunch.
 Afternoon activities then depart at around 4.00pm, and return after a sundowner drink in the bush.
 Another option is to take a trip to the hippo pool, where you can watch a few hundred hippos splashing about in the mud, for as long as your nose can stand it!